radar/ryanbigg.com/juniors/qa.md

 We're looking for socially outgoing, technically minded people who care about improving company culture all over the world.
 This is a pretty tricky question to answer without using any buzzwords.
 It's really one of those "we know it when we see it" things.

-The people who did really well during the first JEP rpcoess were all of the above, demonstrating some really good social skills / abilities, and that typically came from them having worked in other industries before applying for the JEP.
+The people who did really well during the first JEP process were all of the above, demonstrating some really good social skills / abilities, and that typically came from them having worked in other industries before applying for the JEP.

 All of our first-round JEP people were career-changers.
 So maybe there's something in that to consider.

 <a name='ruby-skill' href='#ruby-skill'><h3>How good at Ruby do you actually need to be to move to the tech interview after the coding test? / I don't know a lot of Ruby.
 Is that going to be a problem?</h3></a>